CarolineKarimi/expert_credit_scoring_model/README.md

 This data could be extracted manually which is time consuming or automated using python or other programming languages (in this case the mpesa statement is uploaded and autoprocessed)

 * Credit Reference bureau data
-  * CRB Band / Score
+  * CRB Score
-  * Probability of Default
-  * Current number of open loan contracts
-  * Current average amount of open loan contracts
-  * Current total overdue amount of open loan contracts
+  * Open Loan Contracts-Number
+  * Estimated total borrowing per lender
+  * Open loan contracts-Average Installment amount value
+  * Overdue balance sum (open loan contracts)
-  * Current maximum numner of overdue installments of open loan contracts
+  * Max. no. of overdue installments last 12 months(open loan contracts)
-  * Average amount borrowed monthly and closed with no arrears
+  * Average amount borrowed monthly (closed),0 Arrears
-  * Amount of worst current arrears
-  * Total time for worst current arrears
+  * Worst current Arrears
-  * Total time for worst current arrears last 12 months
+  * Worst arrears last 12 months
-  * Total number of credit enquiries last 12 months
+  * No. of enquiries, last 12 months
-  * Amount of monthly demonstrated affordability
+  * Monthly demonstrated affordability

 ## Credit Scoring
 * Variable Weighting - Some variables and datapoints are more important than others hence different weights need to be assigned.
 For example the CRB score could be assigned more weight compared to othe variables from credit reference bureau